LATE KING OF SWING LOUIS PRIMA HONORED ON HOLLYWOOD’S WALK OF FAME’S 50TH ANNIVERSARY STREET FESTIVAL - JULY 26, 2010

 The late Prima’s centennial star unveiling coincided with the day-long “Walk the Walk” Community Festival in Hollywood Honoring the Hollywood Walk Of Fame’s 50th Anniversary.

-Louis Prima Jr. poses by his father’s star and trumpet on the Hollywood Walk of Fame.
-Photo by Margie Anne Clark, City Life Communications.
+Pictured above, Louis Prima Jr. poses by his father’s star and trumpet on the Hollywood Walk of Fame.
+The star unveiling was held in conjunction with the Hollywood Walk of Fame’s 50th anniversary and in commemoration of what would have been Louis Prima’s 100th birthday.
+(Photo by Margie Anne Clark, Los Angeles Life and Style/City Life Communications.)

 A new era of music began when Louis left his hometown of New Orleans, Louisiana and launched his recording career in 1933 in Chicago with upbeat renditions of Dinah and Chinatown.
 He defined the early Swing Era in New York and Hollywood with his New Orleans Gang and had an incredible output of recordings and appearances in films and on stage between 1934-39.